theJaxon/CKAD/README.md

 kubectl apply -f file_name.yml kubectl edit <object> <name>
-kubectl exec <pod-name> -- command-here # ls /etc/conf for example
+kubectl exec <pod-name> -- command-here # ls /etc/conf for example kubectl exec --tty --stdin <pod-name> -c <container-name> -- /bin/bash # Getting into multi-containter pod

 ```

+* `kubectl describe` command gets the current state of the object from `etcd`
+* `kubectl logs` always go to a pod so no need to mention the type

 ---